vtexdocs/dev-portal-content/docs/release-notes/2023-07-31-improved-headless-cms-plugin.md

 ## What has changed?

-In the previous versions, when users attempted to run `vtex cms sync` command without the necessary permissions to access the Headless CMS or if they were logged out of their accounts, a misleading successful message would be displayed in the terminal, even if the changes were not synchronized in the Headless CMS interface.
+The `vtex cms sync` command synchronizes changes made in a FastStore project, including modifications to new sections or content types for Headless CMS.

 Now, with the Headless CMS plugin `v1.0.8`, you can expect precise error messages to appear in the terminal when encountering authentication or insufficient permissions to sync changes in your FastStore project with Headless CMS.